Sex Crimes & Sexual Assault Defense Lawyer In New Jersey

 If you’ve been arrested for sexual assault, you know that you are facing serious criminal penalties and life consequences if found guilty.
-You need a strong, experienced criminal defense lawyer on your side if you hope to avoid the most severe outcomes in court.
+You need a strong, experienced Sexual Assault Defense Lawyer In New Jersey on your side if you hope to avoid the most severe outcomes in court.
 There are always legal defense options, but you can’t afford to wait.
 Please contact me immediately so I can advise you of your legal options, and some suggested defenses.

-How Are Sexual Assault Charged Defined Under NJ Law?
+How Are Sexual Assault Charges (Rape) Defined Under NJ Law?

 Sexual Assault is the legal term for Rape in New Jersey, and indicated an allegation of of sexual penetration.